 The selection committee will give special consideration to applications from underrepresented groups in academia (women, minorities and persons with disabilities) and from researchers who live in jurisdictions where academics face significant material or political constraints.
 Qualified researchers who correspond to this profile are strongly encouraged to apply.

 • Privileges.
-All Hoover fellows will be full members of the Hoover Chair for the duration of their stay.
+All fellows will be full members of the Hoover Chair for the duration of their stay.
 They will be provided with office space, internet connection, free access to various other services, some secretarial assistance, and help in finding accommodation.
-They will be welcome to take an active part in the Hoover Chair's activities and will have access to the University's seminars, lecture courses and libraries.
+They will be welcome to take an active part in the Hoover Chair's activities and will have access to the University's seminars, lectures and libraries.

 • Eligibility.
 Candidates must be scholars from outside Belgium, who hold a doctorate or possess equivalent qualifications and are active in the field of economic or social ethics broadly conceived.
-Candidates for a full fellowship must have no professional income from other sources in the period concerned.
+Candidates to a full fellowship must have no professional income from other sources in the period concerned.
 Proficiency in either English or French is required, and at least a passive knowledge of both is desirable.

-• Domain.
+• Domain for the Hoover fellowships.
 Scholars with an active interest in the main research themes of the Hoover Chair's members are particularly welcome.
 These themes include theories of social justice, theories of democracy, the institutional division of distributive labor, the potential and limits of corporate social responsibility, basic income and the future of the welfare state, the stigmatization of social categories, the destiny of the European Union, intergenerational justice, linguistic justice, democracy and solidarity in multinational polities, workplace democracy, ethical behaviour under extreme circumstances, social science research ethics, climate justice, etc. Many of them are illustrated in the essays contained in the volume Arguing about Justice, which can be downloaded free of charge.

-* Applications must reach Thérèse Davio by e-mail with “Honorary Hoover fellowship” or "Inheritance post-doctoral fellowship" as subject no later than 31 May 2019.
+* Applications must reach Dina Geron through e-mail with “ Hoover fellowship” and/or "Fair inheritance fellowship" as subject no later than March 13, 2022.

 1. Fill in the form on this page.

-3. A detailed Curriculum Vitae.
+3. Also attach a detailed Curriculum Vitae.